swaptacular/swpt_accounts/protocol.rst

 AccountUpdate
 -------------

-Emitted when there has been a meaningful change in the state of an account [#meaningful-change]_, or to remind that an account still exists.
+Emitted if there has been a meaningful change in the state of an account [#meaningful-change]_, or to remind that an account still exists.